mcm223/dwa15-spring2018/laravel/db-production.md

 When you're done updating your values, save your changes and exit nano (`ctrl + x`, then `y`, then *Enter*).

+Next, run `php artisan config:clear` to ensure Laravel detects these changes to your configs.

-Now you want to confirm these credentials work.
+With the above steps complete, you next want to confirm these credentials work.

 If you still have the [/debug route](https://github.com/susanBuck/dwa15-fall2017/blob/master/03_Laravel/24_Local_database_config.md#test-your-connection) from when you were configuring your local database connection, you can use that again to confirm your live database connection.